Making a Political Action Network Alert Work:

 - Provide contact information, including home address and phone, especially if you want someone to contact you.

-- Identify yourself as a constituent and ask to speak with the member of the staff responsible for researching and tracking the senator/representative’s position on your particular issue.
+- Identify yourself as a constituent and ask to speak with the member of the staff responsible for researching and tracking the senator/representative’s position on the particular issue.
 Remember or write down the staffer’s name in case you need to call back or follow up.

 - Assume that you will speak with a staffer, not the senator/representative personally.
 Due to the demands members of Congress face, the staffer will likely know more about the issue anyway.